-Director Notification.
-If the Optionee is a director, associate director or shadow director of a subsidiary or other related company in Singapore, the Optionee is subject to certain notification requirements under the Singapore Companies Act.
+Chief Executive Officer and Director Notification.
+If the Optionee is the Chief Executive Officer ("CEO") or a director, associate director or shadow director of a subsidiary or other related company in Singapore, the Optionee is subject to certain notification requirements under the Singapore Companies Act.
 Among these requirements is an obligation to notify the Singapore subsidiary in writing when the Optionee receives an interest (e.g., Options, Option Shares) in the Company or any related company.
 In addition, the Optionee must notify the Singapore subsidiary when the Optionee sells Option Shares of the Company or any related company (including when the Optionee sells Option Shares acquired under the Plan).
-These notifications must be made within two (2) business days of acquiring or disposing of any interest in the Company or any related company.
-In addition, a notification must be made of the Optionee's interests in the Company or any related company within two (2) business days of becoming a director.
+These notifications must be made within two (2) business days of (i) acquiring or disposing of any interest in the Company or any related company, or (ii) any change in a previously-disclosed interest (e.g., upon exercise of the Options or when Option Shares are subsequently sold).
+In addition, a notification must be made of the Optionee's interests in the Company or any related company within two (2) business days of becoming a CEO or director, associate director, or shadow director.